pcrespov/sandbox-qooxdoo/dockerfiles/qx-compiler/README.md

-# [qx-compiler] dockerfile
+# [qooxdoo-compiler] dockerfile

-Build an image with [qx-compiler] and uses compose to map source code in the host and compile or serve a website
+Contains:

+- Dockerfile to build an image with [qooxdoo-compiler]
+- docker-compose configuration to use [qooxdoo-compiler]'s cli: compile, translate, serve ...

 Some example of usage with ```docker-compose``` cli:

 - Build image

 ``` bash
     # build container with latest version qx-compiler